 Mango Coconut Sorbet Video (scroll down for recipe)

 When I sent out the newsletter survey a month or so ago, I was surprised at the number of people who avoid dairy products.
 And during these hottest days of summer, that’s a damn shame!
 Errybody deserves ice cream!
-So I came up with this dairy free ice cream recipe, or more specifically maybe, coconut sorbet.
+So I came up with this dairy free ice cream recipe, or more specifically, a mango coconut sorbet.
 It’s creamy from the coconut milk, but the mango and lime tempers it a little so it doesn’t coat your whole mouth with oil like so many coconut ice cream recipes do.
 Plus, mango and coconut are two of my favorite flavors and their individual goodness-es are multiplied tenfold when combined into one treat.

 You could probably make this with low fat coconut milk to reduce the calories and fat, though I admit I have not tried it that way.
 Give me fat!
 Give me calories!
 (This is what I imagine the baby boy inside me is burbling out through a mouth full of amniotic fluid.)
 To reduce calories further, you might also use Xylitol or some other sweetener in place of the sugar but it will have the effect of making the sorbet harder to scoop.
 Sugar acts as an antifreeze of sorts when it comes to ice cream and I don’t think fake sugars do the same thing.